Let me guide you to Foz do Iguaçu, worldwide known for its spectacular waterfalls.

 This being said, I actually prefer to use free WiFi.
 Actually, there was a connection to the internet without any issue at basically every museum, eatery or café, and, of course, hotel.
 Worked like a charm.

 At the end of my trip to Brazil, I had three or four different adapters.
 Although there is an official type N socket and plug, you’ll find also type C plugs.
 Also, there were type A sockets like in the US – howsoever, it was a wild mix, but in the end, everything turned out fine.

 Also, the voltage is either 127 or 220 V, and the frequency is 60 Hz.
 Thank God, nowadays, all these chargers for phones and readers and computers have integrated adapters.
 Therefore, voltage and frequency don’t really matter.

 By the way, you’ll find this kind of practical travel info in my post World’s Most Complete Travel Information – an indispensable globetrotter-classic.

-Foz do Iguaçu was only one stop of my exciting visit to Brazil’s South.
+Foz do Iguaçu was only one stop during my exciting visit to Brazil’s South.
 Go to the main post to check out all the other destinations.
-There you’ll also find valuable general information that will make your trip smoother.
+You’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: